Vanderscycle/dotFiles/resume/HenriVandersleyen.md

 HomeServer
 A local raspberry pi cluster used as a local home server using k3s
-Stack: linux, k3s, DDNS, kubernetes
+Stack: linux, k3s, DDNS, kubernetes, ansible

 ## Open source contribution